JoseETeixeira/edu/README.md

 The following features are planned for future releases:

-- **Class and Interfaces Export/Import**: Allow to export classes and interfaces from one script to be read in another
 - **Exception Handling**: Try/Catch blocks
-- **Structs(Interfaces)**: Allow to use interfaces/structs to define a variable's type
 - **Break in for loop**: Allow to break a for loop mid-execution
 - **Async/Await**: Automatic thread creation and management
 - **Package Installer**: Dependency management for Edu projects